DavidHe1127/Mr.He_HandBook/frontend/redux.md

 dispatch(addTodo(text)); // When being used together with react, we typically access dispatch via connect()
 ```

-### Reducers
+### Reducers-essentials
 * Specify how the App state changes
 ```javascript
 (previousState, action) => newState

 action - action.type, action.payload
 ```
+Things below must not happen in reducers.
+* Mutate existing values.
+Instead, it needs to return a new object with new state
+* Perform side effects like API calls and routing transitions
+* Call non-pure functions. i.e `Date.now()` or `Math.random()`

 * App state needs to be separated from UI state
 * Things should never happen in reducers
   * Mutate arguments
   * Perform side effects like API calls and routing transitions
   * Call non-pure functions. e.g `Date.now()` or `Math.random()`
-* Never assign to anything inside the state unless you clone it first
-* Split root reducer into sub-reducers so that each manages one branch of state tree

-### Store
+### store-essentials

 * Responsibilities
   * Hold App state